 Video Length: No greater than 10 minutes in length.

 Title: Programs should have a title frame or slate indicating the subject of the program.

-Authors: Names of all authors must appear on at the beginning of the program; these names must match those on the abstract.
+Authors: Names of all authors must appear on at the beginning of the program; these names must match those on the accepted abstract.